samchatt/Spoon-Knife/README.md

 For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart:

 THIS IS A LITTLE TEST TEXT I ADDED IN MY LOCAL COPY.
 WILL PUSH TO GUTHUB NEXT.
+The above worked!
+Now I'm editing this directly on GitHub repo and will save to a new branch.